linusnorton/ljn.io/_posts/2019-10-12-introduction-to-functional-programming.md

 }
 ```

 As with the previous example this is both more concise and more declarative.
-There's no internal state to mentally keep track off.
+One of the other benefits of this approach is that it is a pure function - it returns a new array rather than modifying one that is given to it.

 # Purity